 - Receiving additional advising and mentoring from the Honors Director or an Honors Advisor to complement their major program advising.

 - The Center for Global Education will provide a select number of Honors students a scholarship to help support their studying abroad at the University of Oxford in the summer.

 - The Honors Program will sponsor academic lectures open to the entire Marymount community.
 Per the Oxford/Cambridge model, the Honors Program will strongly encourage undergraduates to make participation in evening lectures a habit consistent with the “life of the mind.

-- To further enrich student life and promote cultural enrichment, the Honors Program will sponsor a variety of optional co-curricular activities including dinners with professors, museum visits, and trips to plays, concerts, and operas and other cultural events.
+- To further enrich student life and promote cultural enrichment, the Honors Program will sponsor a variety of optional co-curricular activities including dinners with professors, museum visits, and trips to plays, concerts, and other cultural events.

 - The DISCOVER Program provides stipends and housing for students who are interested in working with faculty on research projects during the summer.

 - The Discover and/or Honors program will offer travel money for students attending and presenting their tutorial and thesis work at professional conferences.